 I got a poor response in that most of the companies didn't even reply at all.
 I do wonder that they didn't respond because they didn't want to incriminate themselves.
 For example they said there wouldn't be a problem and then months down the line they get a lawsuit quoting their "no problem first floor" email when there was.

 I'm so pleased with the companies hat responded and I think they deserve something for their customer service.
 The first and probably the best was Sole Fitness.
-They responded within 15 minutes of email and when I asked them a second question that response was equally as quick.
+They responded within 15 minutes of my email and when I asked them a second question that response was equally as quick.
 Here it is:

 "Thank you for your interest in Sole.
 You should be just fine with putting the machine on the first floor.
 If you want to protect your flooring I would suggest getting a mat.
 We have a mat that covers the touchdown points of the machine for $51.99 As for the ceilings you will need to add about 14" to your height to get the minimum ceiling clearance.
 This will cover you at the highest incline level of the machine." - Sole Fitness